IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 ## Interaction State

 Each of the two Combo Input types can be inserted in an **enabled** or **disabled** state.
-In Figma we have border and box types available and they can be switched to a `Disabled` state from the properties panel.
+The available border and box types in Figma can be switched to a `Disabled` state from the properties panel.

 <img class="responsive-img" src="../images/combo_enabledstate.png" srcset="../images/combo_enabledstate@2x.png 2x" />
 <img class="responsive-img" src="../images/combo_disabledstate.png" srcset="../images/combo_disabledstate@2x.png 2x" />